 For a map of boating access near and around Saxis WMA, please visit the Saxis WMA webpage where a map and more information is available.

-Note: A Virginia hunting license, freshwater fishing license, boat registration, or Access Permit is required for access to all Wildlife Management Areas.
+To Access Site: A Virginia hunting license, freshwater fishing license, boat registration, or access permit is required.

 From Nearest Major Road: